2018 United States House of Representatives elections in Wisconsin: District 3

 The 3rd congressional district covers much of the Driftless Area in southwestern and western Wisconsin; The district includes the cities of La Crosse and Eau Claire.
 It borders the states of Minnesota, Iowa, and Illinois.
-Democrat Ron Kind has represented the district since 1997.
-The PVI of the third district is EVEN, indicating an almost equal support of Democrats and Republicans.
-Kind is running for reelection.
-Steve Toft, a retired Army Colonel, is running for the Republican nomination.
+Incumbent Democrat Ron Kind, who had represented the district since 1997, ran for re-election.
+He was re-elected with 99% of the vote in 2016.
+The district had an EVEN PVI, indicating an almost equal support of Democrats and Republicans.